- CLASS: Mammalia (Mammals)

 There were over 700 strandings of young sea lions from Washington State to Baja California, Mexico, in 2013, an indication that something unusual is going on in the ocean.
 Young sea lions typically leave their mother and go out on their own between eight months and one year of age, but if they are weaned early or orphaned, they may not have learned the skills needed to hunt for fish on their own.
 Scientists are looking at what role pollution may play in these strandings.

 A neurotoxin called domoic acid is produced by algae during algae blooms and is called a red tide.
 Fish eat the algae, and sea lions and other marine animals eat the fish.
 High levels of domoic acid can lead to lethargy, seizures, and death.
 And pollution may have a significant role in more of these toxic algae blooms occurring.
-That’s why it’s so important to keep pollution and trash out of the ocean, such as recycling plastic.
+That’s why it’s so important to keep pollution and trash out of the ocean, and to recycle plastic.
 There is a correlation between NOT recycling and the emergence of excess domoic acid in marine animals, a documented connection between animal populations and pollution.

 You can help all sea lions by keeping plastic items out of our oceans!
 The plastic rings around six-pack cans can be deadly for sea lions and other marine animals that may swallow them or become entangled in them.